Wasii25/finance-tutorial/SECURITY.md

 All contributions should remain professional and respectful.
 For personal conversations, you may exchange contact details.
 However, any violations of this policy or the repository's purpose may result in being banned from contributing to further repositories.

 ---

-You can replace the placeholders with your specific information.
-This format should be helpful for your GitHub repository's security policy.